 The mind as one of six senses

-Mindfulness meditation cultivates a rebalancing, a moving our awareness, the focus of our attention, to our sensory experience and away from our thinking.
-We all have experiences of mindfulness during daily life, and we know it when we lose it.
+Mindfulness meditation cultivates a rebalancing, an ability to move our awareness, the focus of our attention, to our sensory experience and allow our thinking to drop away.
+We all have experiences of mindfulness during daily life when we are just fully present experiencing a moment rather than narrating our analysis, expectation or judgments of it.
+And we know it when we lose it.
 If you were out on the cricket pitch seeing a ball come to you, your focus is on the ball, on the ball, on the ball, then all of a sudden, if your mind starts thinking about what could go wrong, or remembering the last one you dropped, or thinking about how embarrassing it will be if you drop this one, or how wonderful it will be if you catch it and become the star of the match... what happens?
 You drop the ball.
 You drop the ball because the focus of your attention went from your sensory experience of looking at the ball, to your chatting mind as if you were looking straight at the chatter box of your mind.

 Mindfulness meditation teaches us to pay attention to where our focus is, how it moves, what happens when it moves, and how we choose where it is.
-This cultivates an experience of presence.
+This cultivates a sustained experience of presence.

 We hear all about the value of presence, we know the experience when we have it, and we don’t always know how to re engage with that state.
 Presence is not always about being happy.
 If I am grieving the loss of a loved one, I do not want to feel happy, yet I can be loving and joyfully present to my experience of deep sadness.